MicrosoftDocs/defender-docs/defender-endpoint/android-intune.md

    :::image type="content" source="media/7cf9311ad676ec5142002a4d0c2323ca.jpg" alt-text="The Microsoft Defender ATP icon listed in the Search pane" lightbox="media/7cf9311ad676ec5142002a4d0c2323ca.jpg":::

-2. Tap the Microsoft Defender for Endpoint app icon and follow the on-screen instructions to complete onboarding the app.
+2. Tap the Microsoft Defender for Endpoint app icon, and follow the on-screen instructions to complete onboarding the app.
 The details include end-user acceptance of Android permissions required by Defender for Endpoint on Android.

 3. Upon successful onboarding, the device shows up in the list of devices in the Microsoft Defender portal.